 Lower King Street Pedestrianization Project

-The Lower King Street Pedestrianization Project seeks to permanently close the 100 and Unit blocks of King Street and Strand Street to create a more active and engaging pedestrian and user experience in the heart of Old Town Alexandria.
-While the Lower King Street Pedestrianization Project started as a stand-alone planning and funding process, project delivery is now being incorporated into the project delivery process (including design, approvals, construction) for the broader Waterfront Implementation Project.
+In 2022, City Council approved the permanent pedestrianization of the 100 and Unit blocks of King Street and Strand Street to create a more active and engaging pedestrian and user experience in the heart of Old Town Alexandria.
+Referred to as the Lower King Street Pedestrianization Project, the pedestrianization process went through several iterations of pilot closures and community engagement to achieve community support.
+The final streetscape design started as a stand-alone planning and funding process, however project delivery is now being incorporated into the project delivery process (including design, approvals, construction) for the broader Waterfront Implementation Project.

 By combining the two projects into a single delivery, the City will ensure the design, stormwater, utility, infrastructure elements, and construction sequencing of the two projects are fully coordinated to maximize efficiency and reduce costs and risks to the City.